aawaheed/magic/backend/files/misc/common-startup-files/default.md

 FUNCTION_INVOCATION[/misc/workflows/workflows/files/list-web-files.hl]
 ___

+### Download web file

+This functions allows the user to download a web file.
+The function will not succeed if the file doesn't exist, so you don't need to check if the file exists first.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/files/download-file.hl]:
+{
+  "file": "[STRING_VALUE]"
+}
+___

+Arguments:

+- file - Mandatory full path of file to download.

 ### Create new website folder

 Creates a new website folder for serving static files like HTML, CSS, or JavaScript.